-From EUR 7'250
+From EUR 5'850

+8 Days Sea Kayaking The Iconic Lofoten Islands!
 The Lofoten Islands, a chain of spectacular islands, where jagged peaks embedded in the sea and the sounds of the Moskenes maelstrom, one of the world’s strongest ocean currents tell Viking sagas and legends of a seafaring people.
 Here our Iconic Lofoten Islands Sea Kayak Expedition, an 8-day magical journey that takes you on a close and personal discovery of this historical fishing culture.
 We paddle our sea kayaks, island hopping a 120 – 135 km averaging 5-6 hours on the water each day.
 Here, the history and culture of a rugged seafaring people and the waterways that connected them come alive as we paddle into fishing villages and lodge in choice sea houses built on century old wharves.

-Saturday, meet your guide and support personal at Kayak More Tomorrow’s Meet & Greet, 17:00 (5:00 pm) at the Scandic Havet hotel in Bodø.
+Meet your Guide!
+Saturday, 17:00 (5:00 pm) at the Scandic Havet Hotel in Bodø.

 Refreshments and a light supper will be served.